therealmojojojo/ampi/README.md

 Use case: I'm able to read the UID from a NFC card and pass it to AmpiController.
 Unable to make it work using [P532 NFC Reader](https://github.com/gassajor000/pn532pi) python library.
 The behaviour I've noticed is the following:
 - nfc-poll works reliably by itself
 - pn532 library works randomnly and after a while starts failing with OSError when reading or writing. .
-I've used the examples included in the package - i suspect there are some fd that are not closed or something that break the communication with the card.
+I've used the examples included in the package.
 - After that OSError nfc-poll stops working
-- after restart, nfc-poll starts working reliably
+- after restart, nfc-poll starts working reliably.
+This make me suspect there are some fd that are not closed or something that breaks the communication with the card.

 In the end, I wrote a simple python subrocess function that calls nfc-poll directly and does the job.

 ### HiFiBerry AMP2